Discover different types of iris you can grow in your garden.

 Improve the spring and summer color quotient in your landscape by adding beautiful iris varieties to planting areas.
 Different types of iris can carry a garden with strong flowering from spring through summer, if you’re willing to grow many iris varieties, including some that might need to be raised in pots.

-Iris varieties include the spring favorite, bearded iris (Iris germanica).
+Iris varieties include the spring favorite, bearded iris (Iris germanica), pictured.
 These showy perennials open brightly tinted flowers from mid-spring to early summer, depending on the hybrids you plant.
 Bearded iris are usually hardy in Zones 3 to 9 and include types of iris that are dwarf, knee-high and full size (reaching 40 inches tall).

 To extend the bearded iris flower season, include reblooming iris in your landscape.
 These perennials can be hardy from Zone 3 to 9, depending on the iris varieties you grow.
 Reblooming iris offer varying degrees of reliability when it comes to rebloom.
 Make sure you purchase ones rated to rebloom in your hardiness zone.
 Be patient with reblooming iris, because many need to become established in the garden for a year or two before they start reblooming.

 Siberian iris (Iris sibirica) is a tough perennial type of iris that brings exquisite beauty to late spring and early summer garden.
 Blossoms unfurl to reveal purple and blue iris flowers, along with blooms in shades of red, white, pink, orange and yellow.
 Plants are hardy in Zones 3 to 9 and form clumps of grassy leaves that add a fine texture to perennial garden designs.